verrazzano/docs/content/en/docs/samples/multicluster/sock-shop/_index.md

    </div>
    {{< /clipboard >}}
    c.
-Add an item to the user's cart
+Add an item to the user's cart.
      {{< clipboard >}}
    <div class="highlight">